 In 2019, I was blessed with the opportunity to establish my own place with the space and quietude in the heart of Roberts Creek, BC, to board, teach, & offer day services for my growing client base.

 In April of 2021, I relocated to Calgary with my fiancé and our two dogs, Lilah & Winston where I continue to grow my knowledge with my enrollment in an excellent online dog behavioral course (TODT) and The Trust Technique.
 I have also been creating beautiful dog collar pouches to hold crystals that your dog can carry daily to benefit from the healing properties of crystals.
-More on this to come very soon!
+You can sneak a peek in our shop www.animaladornments.ca.

 As I reflect on the decade prior to 2012, I can see how my various jobs, trainings & travels all contributed to the work I do now.
 In 2001, I received a Bachelor’s Degree in Behavioral Science (a blend of psychology & sociology), then managed a group home that I had been working part-time at with three adults with developmental disabilities for another year.